 Additionally, military science courses count as electives in many degree programs.
 MS 101 and MS 102 are open to students who are not enrolled in the program, but have an interest in leadership, management, military history or military training.

 ROTC programs offer tuition assistance to cadets by granting numerous scholarships to members who qualify.
 This assistance can help pay for college tuition and miscellaneous fees, textbooks or other school expenses.
-In addition there are various scholarships like Army ROTC Scholarship - Fall and Army ROTC Scholarship - Spring.

 Enrollment in the Army ROTC program is open to qualified full-time students.